Kid Galahad: Production

 Former light welterweight world champion Mushy Callahan trained Presley for his role.
 Callahan, who also appears in the film as a referee, had a long career as a professional boxing referee after retiring from the ring as a fighter.
 According to Callahan, he threw all of the punches in the close-up scenes in which Presley is struck in the face.
 He taught Presley how to move his head backward as the punches were being delivered so that each blow either missed him or barely touched him.
 Callahan considered Presley to be an excellent athlete.

-Shooting began in early November 1961 at Hidden Lodge, Idyllwild, California before a storm forced a move to Hollywood.